-Japanese architect Yuji Tanabe designed a two-storey house for a family in Matsumoto, Nagano.
-The house is called ‘pettanco house’ which means squashed house is builded between a river and two narrow streets.
-The client is a wood craftsmen, so he also wanted to have an exposition space to showcase his projects.
+Japanese architect Yuji Tanabe designed a two-story house for a family in Matsumoto, Nagano.
+The house is called ‘pettanco house’ which means the squashed house is built between a river and two narrow streets.
+The client is a wood craftsman, so he also wanted to have an exposition space to showcase his projects.
 Due to the tight budget, architects have chosen a simple shape with one dormer that serves as a giant skylight and enlightens the upper floor.
-Main living space is located downstairs with a wood burning stove as a heart of the home.
+The main living space is located downstairs with a wood-burning stove as the heart of the home.